ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 Terraform requires AWS authentication to create AWS resources.
 You can generate access keys (access key ID and secret access key) to perform authentication.
 Terraform uses the access keys to make calls to AWS using the AWS CLI.

-To generate and configure the Access key ID and Secret access key, follow this [documentation](/install-guides/aws_access_keys).
+To generate and configure the Access key ID and Secret access key, follow this [guide](/install-guides/aws_access_keys).

 ## Create an AWS EC2 instance using Terraform

-Using a text editor, save the code below in a file called `main.tf`:
+Use a file editor and save the code below in a file called `main.tf`:

 ```console
 provider "aws" {